dev-shreyaspatil/BusSort/README.md

 | Stable           | ✅ Yes — naturally, no extra bookkeeping |
 | Comparison-based | ❌ No |
 | In-place         | ❌ No |

 ---

+## Known Limitations

+**Adversarial case — recursive bucket collapse:**
+BusSort can degrade on inputs where values follow a heavily skewed distribution (e.g. exponential or power-law), causing most elements to fall into a single bucket at every recursion level.
+In the extreme case, this results in O(n · log₁₂₈(n)) with a very large constant — significantly worse than TimSort on the same input.

+This requires an artificially constructed or statistically unusual input.
+Real-world datasets with a natural int key (IDs, timestamps, scores, sensor readings) almost never exhibit this pattern.
+A health-check fallback (O(BUCKETS) per level, inspecting the histogram before committing to distribute) is planned to mitigate this case without impacting the common path.

+**No pure `Comparator<T>` support:**
+BusSortGenerics requires a `ToIntFunction<T>` key extractor — it cannot sort arbitrary `Comparable` objects without a numeric key.
+This is a fundamental trade-off: arithmetic bucketing requires a numeric key; comparison-based sorting does not.

+---